jcatlos/BigCSV/Testing.md

 * `max_filesize_comparison_script,in` Demonstrtes the difference of calculation speed when the `MAX_FILESIZE` constant is increased.
 * `join_tables_script.in` Demonstrates the ability to use multiple input files for querying.

-The files can be accessed from the utility by using the path `../inputs/small_input.csv`.
+Currently, the scripts use path that works with launching the  program in Visual Studio 19 (where the program runs in `catlos/build/` directory).
+If testing in other environment, change the paths in all `INSERT INTO` statements.
 Regular slashes as directory delimiters should be used **even on Windows**.

->**Note:** Currently, the scripts use path that works with launching the  program in Visual Studio 19 (where the program runs in `catlos/out/build/x86-Release/` directory).
-If testing in other environment, change the paths in all `INSERT INTO` statements.

 To execute the string in the utility use:
 ```